lsst-sqre/sqr-056/index.rst

 The process used to deploy a specific instance of a service depends on where it lies on the axis of formality above.
 We use the following terminology for the various deployment environments, in decreasing formality:

--  Prod: Production, the user-facing deployment.
+-  **Prod:** Production, a user-facing deployment.
 For historical reasons sometimes referred to as “stable” where the Science Platform is concerned.

--  Int: Integration, a deployment for developers, typically from different teams, to converge upon to test the integration of services prior to deployment on Prod.
+-  **Int:** Integration, a deployment for developers, typically from different teams, to converge upon to test the integration of services prior to deployment on Prod.
 This is the environment somethings referred to as “staging”.
-For telescope deployments, this is currently the NCSA Test Stand [NTS]

--  Dev: Development, an instance that is primarily for developer testing.
+-  **Dev:** Development, an instance that is primarily for developer testing.
 It may not be always available, or there may be several of them.

--  Bleed: An environment that is left uncontrolled, either by being continuously deployed from master or by letting otherwise pinned versions of components float up
+-  **Bleed:** An environment that is left uncontrolled, either by being continuously deployed from master or by letting otherwise pinned versions of components float up

+The line between Dev and Int can be different depending on the environment and its stakeholder teams.
+For example data-dev.lsst.cloud is strictly reserved for (mainly) SQuaRE developers working on service infrastructure and other development that can result in core services being non-functional; meanwhile science platform application developers target data-int.lsst.cloud as they can work on their application on an otherwise stable environment.
+On the other hand, the Dev system for telescope services (tucson-teststand.lsst.codes) is treated more carefully by SQuaRE developers to avoid interfering with telescope service infrastucture work.

+In some cases work is corralled in scheduled maintenance windows.
+Reasons for this include:

-In some cases work is corralled in routine maintenance windows.
-This is both to minimize the potential of disruption in high availability environments and to allow co-ordination of work on multiple services and/or infrastructure; and also to issue a “hold off reporting problems” to users.
+-  To minimize the potential of disruption in high availability environments

+-  To allow co-ordination of work on multiple services with inter-dependencies and/or infrastructure

+-  To communicate a “hold off reporting problems” message to users in order to avoid the report of transient issues associated with the upgrade

+-  To enable the "Patch day call" format where maintainers of environments not operated by SQuaRE can get on zoom with us to roll out  updates in "pair programming" mode for easy access to help if they have any questions or unanticipated problems due to peculiarities of their IT infrastructure

 *Maintenance windows do not imply fixed downtime.*
 Downtime (complete service unavailability) is extremely rare and we design our processes to avoid it.
 Routine maintenance work involves transient service unavailability at most and in most cases users are not barred from using the system during that time, though they are given notice to save their work and there is always a small chance of unforseen problems.
-A co-ordinator is assigned to announce work start and work end and field any questions.
+In some environments a co-ordinator is assigned to announce work start and work end and field any questions.

 Current fixed maintenance windows (for applicable services/deployments) are:

--  All telescope deployments: 1st Wednesday of every month, late afternoon in Chile (approx 2pm PT), confirmed with the telescope software configuration manager.
+-  Telescope environments: Typically 1st Wednesday of every month during lunchtime at the observatory summit (13:00 Chile local), confirmed with the telescope software configuration manager.

--  Any other deployment subject to maintenance window: Weekly, Thursday afternoons (approx 3pm PT).
+-  Any other deployment subject to maintenance window: Weekly, Thursday afternoons (15:00 Pacific), colloquially referred to as Patch Thursday

 Again, these are not scheduled downtimes.
-In the event that extended service downtime is needed in a production service (extremely rare), work would be scheduled out of normal hours with ample notice and co-ordination with stakeholders.
+In the event that extended service downtime is needed in a production service (extremely rare), work would be scheduled  with ample notice and co-ordination with stakeholders and/or at a time where disruption is minimized.

 Here is a chart showing the current settled-upon practice in select areas:

 .. raw:: html
    :file: table1.html

 Container Environments in the Science Platform
 ===============================================

 The above discussion pertains to services, ie codebases where an error could affect a service's availability.
 When it comes to containers made available _by_ a service (eg in nublado), we are less risk averse as users, by design, can always fall back on a previously usable container in case of problems.
 We recognize that the Science Platform is a primary user environment and as such users do not wish to wait a week for some process to take its course in order to get a requested package or feature.
-We currently (and anticipate continuing to do so) provide containers labeled "experimental" to rapidly service ad-hoc user requests, for example.
+We currently (and anticipate continuing to do so) provide containers labeled "experimental" to rapidly service ad-hoc user requests, for example, in addition to generally available daily builds.

 How to reconcile this user-first orientation to the issue of scientific reproducibility is a matter for a future technote.

 The Recommended Container
 -------------------------